gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 };
 ```

 We changed two things here.
 First, at the line marked `#1`, we changed our default case.
 We will assume (for the sake of simplicity) that when a type that is not a function pointer it's a lambda.
+It's a bit less SFINAE friendly but simpler to show here.

 At line `#2`, we specialize our `function_traits` struct for a member function type.
 This will let us inspect the call operator of lambdas.